babsey/nest-desktop-docs/developer/stages/preparation.rst

 You can install these requirements in the host system.

-However, we prefer to use an Apptainer container and leave the host system unchanged.
-For this, we prepared a Apptainer recipe that builds a container with the required packages for the development.

 First install nvm to install Node.js (https://nodejs.org/en/download/package-manager).
 For Linux developer:

 .. code-block:: bash